Cataract Surgery in Canberra

 Intraocular lens options

-There are a variety of intraocular lens options for focusing clearly after the cataract is removed.
+There are a variety of IOL lens options for focusing clearly after the cataract is removed.
 There are advantages and disadvantages of each type of lens.

 Monofocal Lens